How to make an HTML form, in simple steps

 <?php

-// CHANGE THE TWO LINES BELOW
+// EDIT THE 2 LINES BELOW AS REQUIRED

 $email_to = "you@yourdomain.com";

-$email_subject = "website html form submissions";
+$email_subject = "New form submissions";

-function died($error) {
+{

 echo "We are very sorry, but there were error(s) found with the form you submitted. ";

-echo "These errors appear below.<br /><br />";
+echo "These errors appear below.<br><br>";

-echo "Please go back and fix these errors.<br /><br />";
+echo "Please go back and fix these errors.<br><br>";

 die();